IELTS Listening - EngExam.info

 IELTS Listening Structure

 Section 2 is a monologue.
-A person is giving a talk that can be about an activity, event or arrangement.
+A person is giving a talk that can be about an activity, event, or arrangement.
 As there is only one person speaking, you won’t have to adapt to several accents or paces.
 Again, the test-taker’s skill to comprehend factual information is tested.

 IELTS Listening Basics

-Listening sections 1, 2 and 3 are divided in two parts, meaning that you will be answering 5 or 6 questions before the recording is paused.
+Listening sections 1, 2 and 3 are divided into two parts, meaning that you will be answering 5 or 6 questions before the recording is paused.
 In Section 4 you will have to go through all ten questions without a pause.

 An important change in IELTS Listening 2021 is that you no longer listen to the beginning of Section 1 two times.
 Starting from January 2021, the recording is played only once.

-Each answer gives you 1 point for a total of 40 points.
+Each answer gives you 1 point, for a total of 40 points.
 Below is the score table for IELTS Listening:

 Band9.08.58.07.57.06.56.05.55.04.54.03.53.0